thegodone/molds-branch/trunk/doc/README.txt

        The default value of the "max_iter" is 100.
        The default value of the "rms_density" is 10**(-8.0).
        The default value of the "damping_thresh" is 1.
        The default value of the "damping_weight" is 0.8.
+For systems consisting of several hundreds of atoms, the developers recommend setting "damping_weight" more than 0.95.
        The default value of the "diis_num_error_vect" is 5.
        The default value of the "diis_start_error" is 0.01.
        The default value of the "diis_end_error" is 10**(-8.0).
-       The default value of the "mpi" is "yes"
+       The default value of the "mpi" is "yes".

        "vdW" should be set as "yes" or "no".
        When "yes" is set, Grimmes's empirical van der Waals correction(D1, [G_2004]) is applied.